MicrosoftDocs/well-architected/well-architected/cost/monitor-alert.md

 If unnecessary or expensive resources trigger the alert, implement other Azure Policy controls.
 You can also add budget automation to trigger resource scaling or shutdowns.

+Once you've created your alerts, your can also proactively review your Azure Costs and the forecast for upcoming weeks and months.
+For more information about Azure Cost Analysis and how to create custom views for your application, see [Start using Cost analysis](/azure/cost-management-billing/costs/quick-acm-cost-analysis).

 ## Revise budgets

 After you identify and analyze your spending patterns, you can set budget limits for applications or business units.
 You want to [assign access](/azure/cost-management/assign-access-acm-data) to view or manage each budget to the appropriate groups.
 Setting several alert thresholds for each budget can help track your burn down rate.

+Azure Cost Management also has a tool that helps to identify cost anomalies and unexpected charges to your environment.
+To learn how to identify anomalies and unexpected changes in cost, see [Identify anomalies and unexpected changes in cost](/azure/cost-management-billing/understand/analyze-unexpected-charges)